Crabback/Farm-Manager-Program/README.txt

 4.Zhengjia Mao: ​zmao27@wisc.edu​, lec 002, xteam 214
 5.Zuhua Cao:​zcao65@wisc.edu​, lec 002, xteam 202

-Which team members were on the same xteam together?
-No one.

-Other notes or comments to the grader:

 Project Goal:

 This project is to build a Farm manager program and help the farmers and cheese companies to analyze the milk weights so they could better learn the features of the milk selling.

 Project Description: